rinis-dev/translation/README.md

-	-wu  update ebMS attributes for message from WS-RM -er  retrieve the ebMS conversationId based of WS-RM RelatesTo -wr  retrieve the WS-RM RelatesTo based of ebMS RefToMessageId or ConversationId -i   insert WS-RM or ebMS data
+	-wu  update ebMS attributes for message from WS-RM -er  retrieve the ebMS conversationId based of WS-RM RelatesTo -wr  retrieve the WS-RM RelatesTo based of ebMS RefToMessageId or ConversationId -ef  retrieve the file based on the ebMS MessageId -wf  retrieve the file based on the WS-RM MessageId -i   insert WS-RM or ebMS data
 	Translation attributes:
 	-m   database host